jdbeacham/CMS-Project/README.md

 **Order Slideshow:** orderList

-**Database:** insert
+**Database Entries and Updates:** insert

 **Create/Update Pages:** put

 📺 This CMS Project includes a vanilla JavaScript slideshow in the index.php file!